kyrander/salary_market_analysis/README.md

 - If the setup script fails, try the manual installation steps.
 - Ensure all dependencies are properly installed by running `npm install` in both directories.
 - Check Node.js version with `node -v` and make sure it's v18 or higher.
-- If the setup script doesn't have execution permissions, run `chmod +x setup.sh` before executing it.

 ## Author
 Created by Kerly Kallas - Email: kerlykallas02@gmail.com - LinkedIn: linkedin.com/in/kerly-k